-The newer iPhones are water-resistant, but please, refrain from use liquids.
-You could damage the phone, Apple recently updated its website with FAQ on this topic.
+The newer iPhones are water-resistant, but please, refrain from using liquids.
+You could damage the phone, Apple recently updated its website with an FAQ on this topic.
 Apple says is it okay to use a disinfectant such as a 70% isopropyl alcohol wipe or Clorox disinfecting wipes.
 Gently wipe the exterior surfaces of your iPhone.
 Don’t use bleach.

 Avoid getting moisture in any openings and don’t submerge your iPhone in any cleaning agents.